Why Is My Dog Losing Hair? Common Causes and Skin Care Routines

 PRINCIPLES OF MANAGEMENT:

-1. Cleanse - rejuvenates cell turnover and repair without drying the skin.
+1. Cleanse - rejuvenate cell turnover and repair without drying the skin.

-2. Moisturise - nourishes, relieve's inflamation and softens the deeper layers of the skin.
+2. Moisturise - nourishes, relieves inflammation and softens the deeper layers of the skin.

 Step 1: Shampoo once - twice weekly